Muhammad-Yaqoob-4110/CS-471-Compiler-Construction-C/README.md

 # Task 4
 I have added support for `while` and `do while` statements in the syntax analyzer.
 The parser now recognizes these keywords, allowing it to correctly process their respective constructs.
 The `parseWhileStatement` `method` checks for the while keyword and its associated expression and statement, while the `parseDoWhileStatement` method handles the `do while` construct, ensuring that the syntax is validated according to the language's grammar.

+# Task 5
+I have replaced the if-else block with the keywords agar-magar.
+So, the user can write agar instead of if and magar instead of else block.
+I have also added the `parseAgarStatment` that is much similar to the the  `parseIfStatement`.